 - If you smoke, quit.
 Smoking increases your chance of getting cervical cancer.

 Centers for Disease Control and Prevention website.
 Human papillomavirus (HPV).
 Clinician factsheets and guidance.

 Salcedo MP, Phoolcharoen N, Schmeler KM.
 Intraepithelial neoplasia of the lower genital tract (cervix, vagina, vulva): etiology, screening, diagnosis, management.
 In: Gershenson DM, Lentz GM, Valea FA, Lobo RA, eds.
 Comprehensive Gynecology.
 8th ed.
 Philadelphia, PA: Elsevier; 2022:chap 29.

 US Preventive Services Task Force website.
-Draft Evidence Review for Cervical Cancer: Screening, October 2017.
+Cervical cancer: screening.

 Last reviewed on: 1/9/2023